NoviceLive/pdfmark/readme.md

 ## Dependencies

 - PyPDF2, which can be installed via pip
-- pdftotext, which is available from poppler-utils
+- pdftotext, which is available from the package poppler-utils

 ## Examples